Derek Kilmer serves as the United States Representative of Washington’s 6th Congressional District.

 After seeing how the decisions that government made affected employers in our region, Derek decided to put his experience to work in Olympia.
 He served in the Washington state House from 2005 to 2007 and the state Senate from 2007 until he was elected to the US House in 2012.
 While in Olympia, Derek was the principal writer of the state's capital budget, and helped author a bipartisan infrastructure package that has been credited with creating 18,000 jobs.
 He also led a successful bipartisan effort in the Washington state Senate to balance the budget and reduce state debt.

-Derek was reelected to a third term in the U.S. House of Representatives in 2016 and chosen by his Democratic colleagues to serve on the House Appropriations Committee, one of only four ‘exclusive’ committees in the House.
-Derek serves on the Interior and Environment Subcommittee and Commerce, Justice, and Science Subcommittee.
+Derek was reelected to a fourth term in the U.S. House of Representatives in 2018 and chosen by his Democratic colleagues to serve on the House Appropriations Committee, one of only four ‘exclusive’ committees in the House.
+Derek serves on the Interior and Environment Subcommittee, Defense Subcommittee, and Energy and Water Development Subcommittee.

 Derek is a strong supporter of Naval Base Kitsap and Joint Base Lewis-McChord and has secured key investments to ensure that these installations will continue to play an essential role in our national defense and our local economy.
 He also believes we must provide servicemembers and their families, veterans, military retirees, and the civilian workforce with the support they deserve.

 Along with fighting for the region’s military community Derek has championed bipartisan efforts to better leverage federal research dollars to spur private sector innovation and job growth and bolster a 21st century workforce.
 As a native of the Olympic Peninsula, Derek knows the important role that natural resources play in our region, and is committed to protecting our waters and improving the health of our forests.
 It’s also why he helped found the Puget Sound Recovery Caucus to bring increased focus and attention to the cleanup work that needs to be done to restore our region's waters.